andersnylund/master-thesis/notes/papers/How do Software Developers Experience Team Performance in Lean and Agile Environments?.md

 - Motivation, skill, satisfaction, values, and personality are all important when creating high performing teams
 - But, it is still unknown how practitioners themselves experience the pursuit of being performant
 - The study shows that it is not enough to define performance by measuring if the predefined objectives are achieved
+- RQ1 How do software practitioners experience team performance in Lean and Agile environments?
+- RQ2 How do software practitioners reason about the relationships between perceived performance factors?

 ## 2. What is Theoretical background